 There is a wealth of peer-reviewed and unpublished reports on salmonid populations and habitat in the Hoh River Basin, although data gaps remain.
 Key factors limiting salmonid productivity in this basin were identified by Smith (2000).
 Washington State Department of Natural Resources (DNR) conducted a partial watershed analysis, including a draft fish habitat module (McHenry, 2001) and a mass wasting module (Parks, 2001).
 Washington Department of Fish and Wildlife (WDFW) conducted a Level 1 Technical Assessment for WRIA 20 watersheds (Hook, 2004).
 U.S. Department of Interior's Bureau of Reclamation (USBR) also did a study of the Hoh for the WRIA 20 process (Lieb and Perry, 2005).
 A mid-watershed hydrologic and habitat analysis was conducted by the Wild Fish Conservancy in 2011 and 2012.
 Other studies have been conducted in the basin by state agencies, NGOs, the Hoh Tribe, and the Northwest Indian Fisheries Commission (NWIFC).
 Technical reports by DNR (Cederholm and Scarlett, 1997) and the Wild Salmon Center (WSC, 2008) examined habitat conditions in major tributaries to the Hoh.
-Replications of these studies are recommended.
-Recent geomorphic assessments have been done by the Western Federal Highways Division on channel migration, bank erosion, and riparian conditions, particularly along the Upper Hoh County Road where infrastructure has been threatened.
-In 2022, Jefferson County and its partners will provide new hydraulic modeling as well as geomorphic, vegetation and habitat information and reports as part of its Middle Hoh River Resiliency and Action Plans.
+Replications of these studies are recommended as most are more than 20 years old.
+Recent geomorphic assessments have been done by the Western Federal Lands Highways Division on channel migration, bank erosion, and riparian conditions, along Upper Hoh Road where infrastructure has been threatened.
+A similar assessment on Oil City Road is in progress.
+In 2022, Jefferson County and its partners provided new hydraulic modeling as well as geomorphic, vegetation and habitat information and reports as part of its Middle Hoh River Resiliency and Action Plans.
 This effort generated new orthophotos for the reach, five conceptual restoration designs, and defined a "resiliency corridor."

-Collectively, these technical reports concluded that while habitat in the Hoh River Basin functions well compared to other watersheds in the western U.S., major impacts on fish habitat have occurred.
+Collectively, these technical reports concluded that while habitat in the Hoh River Basin functions well compared to other watersheds in the western U.S., major impacts on fish habitat have occurred and are still occurring.